d365collaborative/d365fo.integrations/docs/Get-D365ODataToken.md

 Aliases: AuthenticationUrl, Uri

 Required: False
-Position: 5
+Position: 2
 Default value: $Script:ODataUrl
 Accept pipeline input: False
 Accept wildcard characters: False
 ```

 ### -SystemUrl
-URL / URI for the D365FO instance where the Json Service endpoint is available
+URL / URI for the D365FO instance where the OData endpoint is available

 If you are working against a D365FO instance, it will be the URL / URI for the instance itself, which is the same as the Url parameter value